 Retail shopping has entered the era of digital transformation, forcing traditional brick-and-mortar businesses to adapt to new e-commerce and mobile-commerce models to stay competitive.
 This ebook, based on the most recent ZDNet/TechRepublic special feature

 , looks at the latest tech-driven trends in the retail industry and explores what lies ahead.
-From the ebook:

 Digital transformation is affecting all aspects of our lives, but the retail sector is experiencing particularly severe turbulence at the moment.